ileniam/cGAN-Downscaling/README.md

 ```

 ## Results
 During the training phase, the model optimizes both the generator and discriminator networks.
 The optimal generator, learned through training, is then used to generate high-resolution downscaled data from ERA5 during the testing phase.
 Specifically, the trained generator applies to the ERA5 dataset from the test phase to produce a new downscaled dataset at 2.2 km resolution.

 ## Example of validation comparing dynamical (VHR_REA-IT) and statistical downscaling based cGAN (ERA5-DownGAN)

- #### Random day from the test period 2m-temperature (ERA5, VHR_REA-IT, ERA5-DownGAN)
+ #### Random day from the test period of 2m-temperature (a, ERA5; b, VHR_REA-IT; c, ERA5-DownGAN)
  ![Immagine1](https://github.com/user-attachments/assets/cbb92fe0-92c3-4ab4-9c7d-69ea25eed2f8)

-#### Error Metrics 2m-temperature(a, BIAS; b, MAE; c, RMSE; d, correlation)
+#### Error Metrics of 2m-temperature(a, BIAS; b, MAE; c, RMSE; d, correlation)
  ![Fig_6](https://github.com/user-attachments/assets/01641900-9aa4-4931-bf9b-aa900ce3963f)

-#### PDFs (ERA5 in green; VHR_REA-IT in blue, ERA5-DownGAN in orange)
+#### PDFs of 2m-tmperature (ERA5 in green; VHR_REA-IT in blue, ERA5-DownGAN in orange)
  ![Fig_11](https://github.com/user-attachments/assets/2e3e54bb-a4e3-44b1-bcd0-3e90175ef066)

 ## License (None in peer review process)